 We strongly invite you to follow the Tutorial: Basics to discover how tackling data problems can be fluid within the DSS Analysis.

 Some people prefer to do their analyses using code.
 Dataiku DSS is shipped with interactive development environments that are called Notebooks.

 Users with Web coding skills can create advanced custom Web Apps using our dedicated editor and REST API.
 Templates and code samples are provided to help you get started.
 Head to the dedicated howtos to learn more!

 The secret to efficiently taking advantage of your data assets lies in the ability to (re)play the full pipeline of an analysis and to always have up-to-date predictive scoring.

-The monitoring of the associated tasks is accessed in the jobs tab.
-Every time the reconstruction of a dataset is requested, DSS creates new Job with all the build dependency information defined in the Flow.
+Monitoring associated tasks is accessed in the jobs tab.
+Every time you build a dataset, Dataiku DSS creates a new Job with all the build dependency information defined in the Flow.

 The DSS Dashboard is a communication tools to organize, share or deliver the Insights on your data (charts, datasets, static reports, etc).

 On the Dashboard, the team structures their findings and the final data consumers get their updated summary.